michael861227/React-Photo-Website/README.md

 ### Prerequisite

 - Download [Node.js](https://nodejs.org/en/download/)
-- Clone the files and use `npm init` to setup the prerequisite for this project
+- Clone the files and use `npm install` to setup the prerequisite for this project

 ### Get your API Key on Pexels